-Experience everything that South Africa is known for on this unforgettable week-long trail; clean, deserted beaches that stretch on for miles, rocky outcrops to explore by horseback and rivers to swim through on responsive horses.
-Cover up to 35km each day while riding along the stunning beaches of the Indian Ocean.
-This ride will suit intermediate riders onwards, part of the trail includes crossing rivers on horseback, which will involve riding bareback.
+Experience everything that South Africa is known for on this unforgettable week-long horseback riding trail; clean, deserted beaches that stretch on for miles, rocky outcrops to explore on horseback, and rivers to swim through on responsive horses.
+Cover up to 35km each day while horseback riding along the stunning beaches of the Indian Ocean.
+This vacation will suit intermediate riders onwards, part of the trail includes crossing rivers on horseback, which will involve bareback horseback riding.
 Once riders have had their fill of creek crossings and beach gallops, they can explore a game reserve on horseback with the chance of seeing elephant, buffalo and giraffe.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.